Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces

 \begin{thm}[Theorem \ref{large}] Suppose that a group $G$ contains a non-degenerate hyperbolically embedded subgroup.
 Then the following hold. \begin{enumerate} \item[(a)] The group $G$ is SQ-universal.
-Moreover, for every finitely generated group $S$ there is a quotient group $Q$ of $G$ such that $S\h Q$. \item[(b)] ${\rm dim\, }H_b^2 (G, \mathbb R)=\infty $\footnote[1]{After the first version of this paper was completed, M. Hull and the third author proved in \cite{HO} a more general result, which also implies that ${\rm dim\, }H_b^2 (G, \ell^p(G))=\infty $ for any $p\in [1, +\infty)$.
-In particular, this allows to apply orbit equivalence and measure equivalence rigidity results of Monod an Shalom \cite{MS} to groups with hyperbolically embedded subgroups.} In particular, $G$ is not boundedly generated. \item[(c)] The elementary theory of $G$ is not superstable. \end{enumerate} \end{thm}
+Moreover, for every finitely generated group $S$ there is a quotient group $Q$ of $G$ such that $S\h Q$. \item[(b)] ${\rm dim\, }H_b^2 (G, \mathbb R)=\infty $\footnote[1]{After the first version of this paper was completed, M. Hull and the third author proved in \cite{HO} a more general extension theorem for quasi-cocycles, which also implies that ${\rm dim\, }H_b^2 (G, \ell^p(G))=\infty $ for any $p\in [1, +\infty)$.
+Later Bestvina, Bromberg and Fujiwara \cite{BBF13} proved this result (in different terms) even for more general coefficients.
+For the relation between these and some older results, see the discussion before Theorem 8.3 in \cite{Osi13}.
+In particular, we have ${\rm dim\, }H_b^2 (G, \ell^2(G))=\infty $, which allows one to apply orbit equivalence and measure equivalence rigidity results of Monod an Shalom \cite{MS} to groups with hyperbolically embedded subgroups.} In particular, $G$ is not boundedly generated. \item[(c)] The elementary theory of $G$ is not superstable. \end{enumerate} \end{thm}